bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/tutorials/schools/index.rst

 :download:`Download the data for this tutorial <data/schools.zip>`.

-The Schools layer is based on the original data from the article linked above, converted to a GeoJSON file, with attribute field names translated into English.
+The layer contained in this archive is a collection of schools, based on the original data from the article linked above.
+This was converted to a shapefile, with attribute field names translated into English.
 Some entries were removed to reduce the size of the file.

-Also, only schools in metropolitan France are considered, to simplify handling projections, as the original data had coordinates using several CRSs in the same file.
+Also, only schools in metropolitan France are considered to simplify handling projections, as the original data had coordinates using several CRSs in the same file.

 Preparing the application in QGIS
 ---------------------------------